 On appeal of the Oklahoma District Court’s approval of the expungement petition, the OSBI argued that the man’s 2004 conviction in municipal court for disqualified him from having his arrest records sealed.
 The Court of Civil Appeals disagreed.

 City of Edmond municipal code classifies violations as either misdemeanors or offenses.
 Disorderly conduct in Edmond is classified as an “offense” — not a misdemeanor – the Court of Civil Appeals concluded.

 Although the Court of Civil Appeals decision did not elaborate on how the Edmond court disposed of the man’s conviction in 2004, it did note that some municipal convictions are automatically eligible to be sealed.
 The court cited Okla.
 Stat. tit.
 11 § 27-122.1(B), which says modified, reduced, suspended, or deferred municipal sentences involving probation of six months or less shall be expunged.

 Free Consultation: Tulsa Expungement Attorney

-An arrest, deferred judgment or criminal conviction in Oklahoma may not have to become part of your permanent record.
+An arrest, deferred judgment, or criminal conviction in Oklahoma does not have to become part of your permanent record.
 If you have charges or offenses on your record you would like expunged from public records, contact a Tulsa expungement attorney at Wirth Law Office for a free consultation.